 Who Owns the Property?

-There's often a lot of confusion when a couple marries over who owns the property.
+There's often a lot of confusion about who owns the property when a couple marries.
 You don’t automatically become a co-owner of the property your spouse owned before you were married.
-That property will remain your spouses’s separate property, even if you live in a community property state.
+That property will remain your spouse's separate property, even if you live in a community property state.

-Community Property States and Common Law States
+Community Property State vs. a Common Law State

-Whether you live in a community property state can affect how the bankruptcy is conducted.
-If you and your spouse live in a community property state, your property is separate entity called the “community.”
+Whether you live in a community property state—property acquired during the marriage belongs to both members—can affect how the bankruptcy is conducted.
+If you and your spouse live in a community property state, your property is a separate entity called the “community.”

-This is affect what property becomes part of the bankruptcy estate, whether the trustee can take the property to pay creditors, which debts will be discharged, and who gets the benefit of the discharge.
+These details affect what property becomes part of the bankruptcy estate, whether the trustee can take the property to pay creditors, which debts will be discharged, and who gets the benefit of the discharge.

 - New Mexico

-How Is Community Property Treated in a Bankruptcy Case?
+Community Property in a Bankruptcy Case

-If Ellen chooses to file bankruptcy also, depending on the state she can apply her own set of exemptions (which could effectively double the amount of exemptions for the community).
+Because they're in a community property state, community property that is not exempt (i.e., protected in the bankruptcy) could be seized by a trustee and sold to satisfy Mark's creditors.
+If Ellen chooses to file for bankruptcy also, depending on the state she lives in, she could apply her own set of exemptions, which could effectively double the number of exemptions for the community.

 Who Owes the Debt?